-1. £1200pa for any boys in care or care leavers, or for any boys in receipt of income support, or who are disabled receiving Employment Support Allowance, Disability Living Allowance (priority one).
+- £1200 pa for any pupils in care or care leavers, or in receipt of income support, or who are disabled receiving Employment Support Allowance, Disability Living Allowance (priority one).

-2. Also up to £800pa reimbursement of school-related expenses for those on the free school meals register (priority two).
+- Also up to £800 pa reimbursement of school-related expenses for those on the free school meals register (priority two).

 What can the bursaries be used for?

 Eligible expenses include equipment, travel, books, school trips, school clothing, attending interviews etc during the current academic year.